FUEL4EP/consumption_analysis/README.md

 Python statistic software for consumption analysis of electrical power, fresh water, and oil

-# Installation:
+# Installation for (K)ubuntu LINUX:

-Put all python source code files of this github reposotory into a working directory
+1. Put all python source code files of this github reposotory into a working directory
+2. Make consal.py executable: 'chmod +x consal.py'

 `<working_dir>/..`